josmase/systemetApi/README.md

 `CREATE DATABASE SYSTEMET;`

+##Starting the server

-To start the api run `node server.js`
+To start the api run `node server.js` in the root project directory

 ##Using the api